kalviumcommunity/Pramod_S68_AttandanceManagementProject/README.md

 1. Navigate to the project root directory.
 2. Compile: `javac src/com/school/Student.java src/com/school/Course.java src/com/school/Main.java` (or `javac src/com/school/*.java`)
 3. Run: `java -cp src com.school.Main`

+## Part 4: Data Encapsulation & Attendance Recording Validation
+- Applied encapsulation to `Student` and `Course` classes by making fields private and adding public getters.
+- Introduced a new `AttendanceRecord` class with private fields, a constructor, and getters to store attendance data.
+- Implemented validation in the `AttendanceRecord` constructor: only "Present" or "Absent" (case-insensitive) are accepted; otherwise status is set to "Invalid" and a warning is printed.
+- Used an `ArrayList` in `Main.java` to store and display `AttendanceRecord` objects and demonstrated invalid-status handling.

+### How to Run
+1. Navigate to the project root directory.
+2. Compile: `javac -d out src/com/school/*.java` (recommended) or `javac src/com/school/*.java`
+3. Run: `java -cp out com.school.Main` (or `java -cp src com.school.Main` if compiled without `-d out`).